 Topical Paint Defects are typically mild in nature and simply removed with decontamination processes.
 These processes include traditional clay bars, nano mitts, and pads (synthetic clay replacements).
 Chemicals may dissolve topical contaminants or loosen them up so slight agitation (abrasion) will remove them entirely.

 Below Surface Paint Defects exist within the layers of the paint itself, or even deeper.
 Chemical decontamination sometimes removes these defects with ease .
 However, machine paint polishing, otherwise known as paint correction or buffing is the best means of removal for the vast majority of below surface paint defects.
 Machine correction provides: the most consistent, most efficient, and least invasive means of defect removal.

 Below surface paint defects require a solid knowledge and experience base for accurate evaluation and removal depending on their severity.
 Additionally, other factors of the panel and paint type, play important roles when forming a correction strategy.
-Remember to always begin defect correction utilizing the LEAST AGGRESSIVE means to maximize effectiveness.
+Remember to always begin defect correction utilizing the LEAST AGGRESSIVE means (within context) to maximize effectiveness.
 Automotive surface integrity is the number one goal in all auto detailing.

 The List of Common Detailing Paint Defects:

 Spider Web Swirls

 Spider Web Swirl Marks are the common all-direction-type scratches visible on many vehicles on the road.
 These below surface paint defects mask: color, gloss, and reflective nature of the paint.
 Because swirl marks cause light refraction in many random angles.

 A few main factors typically cause Spider Webbing: